TotallyInformation/node-red-contrib-uibuilder/README.md

 Click on the <kbd>Save</kbd> button to save changes, <kbd>Reset</kbd> to revert to the saved file, <kbd>Close</kbd> to exit the editor.
 Note that the close button isn't available while there are outstanding changes, press Save or Reset first.
 The Editor's red Done button is also disabled while there are still outstanding changes.

-You can create a new file and delete files as well with the appropriate buttons.
+You can create a new file and delete files and folders as well with the appropriate buttons.
 If you delete one of the default `index.(html|css|js)` files and have the _Copy Index_ flag set (in advanced settings), the file will be replaced automatically with the default template file.
 Useful if you get into a complete mess.

 The default included [VueJS](https://github.com/vuejs/vue#readme), [bootstrap](https://getbootstrap.com/) and [bootstrap-vue](https://bootstrap-vue.js.org/) packages make for a really easy to use initial setup that is very easy to use but powerful to build any kind of web user interface.
 The default template files should give you some ideas on how to use everything.